 For the sperm that go deeper into the vagina, their next step is sometimes to swim through a tiny hole in the cervix.
 Next, the surviving sperm might swim through the uterus and up into the fallopian tubes, the thin tubes that transport eggs from the ovaries to the uterus.
 It’s in the fallopian tubes that a sperm cell potentially fertilizes an egg cell, which may lead to pregnancy.
 Semen that remains in the body will carry sperm that may survive for approximately six days.

 For semen that finds itself outside the vagina, when semen evaporates in the open air, the sperm that it contains dies.
 It’s difficult to determine the exact or approximate amount of time (i.e., seconds, minutes, hours) it takes for semen to dry up, ensuring sperm are also dead, once outside the body.
 The exact time is difficult to pin down since it depends on many factors, such as the surrounding environment (i.e., humidity, temperature), body temperature, consistency (if semen is spread thickly or thinly on the body), and location (where the semen is on the body).

-It's great that you're seeking a better understanding of what happens after ejaculation, as knowing what under what conditions sperm and egg are more likely to meet may help inform what safer sex practices are put into place if pregnancy prevention is of interest.
+It's great that you're seeking a better understanding of what happens after ejaculation, as knowing under what conditions sperm and egg may be more likely to meet can help inform what safer sex practices are put into place if pregnancy prevention is of interest.
 Further, it could also help to inform what types of STI prevention may be of interest.